 We’ve all heard the terms “plot-driven” or “character-driven” stories.
 One of the best parts of writing a novel in verse is being able to connect with the characters because you feel their emotions through the word choice.

 The best way to do this is to know them on a personal level.
 You should know EVERYTHING about your protagonist and all the characters they interact with.
 Create a profile card for each of your characters to get to know them on an intimate level.
-(You can use the character profile card from the resource library to help you out!)

 And check out these other articles around the blog for more tips: